Robot control for simultaneous impact tasks via Quadratic Programming-based reference spreading: Numerical validation

 \subsection{Numerical results with a rigid robot model}

 First, we will show the results of the simulation that employs a rigid robot model with the reference spreading with intermediate mode controller.
 In Figure \ref{fig:velocities_rigid}, the Cartesian velocities resulting from this simulation are depicted around the nominal impact time, together with the contact forces $\bm \lambda$ against the nominal contact force $\lambda_{\text{nom},1} = \lambda_{\text{nom},2} = \lambda_{\text{nom}}$.
 In this figure, it can be seen that the extended ante-impact reference is indeed followed until the occurrence of the first impact, indicated by the impulsive contact force $\lambda_2$.
 As soon as the second impact occurs, full contact is established and the post-impact reference begins to be followed.
+As expected, we observe two distinct jumps in the velocities corresponding to the impulsive forces.

 In Figure \ref{fig:torque_rigid}, the desired torques resulting from the control approach described in Section \ref{sec:control_approach} are shown, both for simulations that use the reference spreading with intermediate mode controller, but also for simulations with a controller that does not use reference spreading, and one that uses reference spreading without intermediate mode.
-From these simulations, it can be observed that, around the impact time, in both the controller without reference spreading as well as the controller with reference spreading without intermediate mode, the commanded torques peak as soon as the first impact occurs, and the manipulator enters an undefined contact state.
+From these simulations, it can be observed that, around the impact time, in both the approach without intermediate mode and without reference spreading, the commanded torques peak as soon as the first impact occurs, and the manipulator enters an undefined contact state.
 This is because for both these controllers, the post-impact reference is already starting to be tracked, even though full contact has not been established.
-This results in a temporary large velocity error (that would resolve automatically via the subsequent impact, if left undisturbed), that via the feedback action translates itself into an undesirable large control effort.
+This results in a temporary large velocity error (that would resolve automatically via the subsequent impact, if left undisturbed), that via the velocity feedback action translates itself into an undesirable large control effort.
 This undesired behavior is not observed for the reference spreading with intermediate mode controller, as expected, due to the design of the intermediate controller as discussed in Section \ref{sec:int_mode}.